fyngyrz/aa_sqlite/README.md

 That's the up side.
-The down side is, as a fairly complete database, there are many options and varied ways it can be used, and managing actual database transactions isn't all that simple â to do it right, even a single query takes about sixteen lines of code.
+The down side is, as a fairly complete database, there are many options and varied ways it can be used, and managing actual database transactions isn't all that simple. to do it right, even a single query takes about sixteen lines of code.
 And yes, if you want maximum flexibility and the ability to use every feature in sqlite3, that's how you should do it.